clusterio/clusterio/docs/writing-plugins.md

     This is an optional paramater.
     A plugin may have code only for instances but it must still be loaded on the controller in order for it to be possible to load it on an instance.

-**InstanceConfigGroup**:
+**instanceConfigFields**:
-    Subclass of `PluginConfigGroup` for defining the per instance configuration fields for this plugin.
+    Object mapping instance configuration fields to `FieldDefinitions`for this plugin.
     See [Plugin Configuration](#plugin-configuration)

 **controllerEntrypoint**: